Are you concerned about the security of your WordPress sites? Do you think that WordFence should be part of your WordPress stack?

 This live traffic will make you say “I am gonna buy WordFence Premium, all hackers are after me and my site”

-What you can do with the help of Real-Time Live Traffic is to find patterns among the bots and attacks and create rules.
+What you can do with the help of Real-Time Live Traffic is to find patterns among the bots and attacks and create rules to block them

-Keep in mind that WordFence has an intelligence team monitoring IPS linked to malicious attacks so they can block bots that you are not aware of.
+Keep in mind that WordFence has an intelligence team monitoring IP addresses linked to malicious attacks so they can block bots that you are not aware of.

 Can’t Afford WordFence Premium?